Neufund/ESOP/README.md

 * Port all solidity tests from `dapple` (which is sadly discontinued) to `truffle`.
 * Let employees allow company to recover their options if they loose their private key.
 * Implement option strike price as per employee variable.
+* Generate instance of the legal wrapper during option offer transaction, upload to IPFS and store the hash with options-offer transation.
+Then use this document to print.
+WARNING: this will make ESOP-ui dependent on some backend microservice.
+It's rather a good idea for future Neufund platform.

 ## ESOP Terms & Conditions Document